Interests: ICD 10 Coding

 All healthcare practitioners working in the clinical field.

+The course is offered as a distance learning programme.
+Participants who enrol will receive a customised manual specially developed for distance learning.
+The comprehensive and user-friendly manual was developed by experts in the field.
 It includes practical exercises and all course content can be used as a reference source for coding queries.
 This manual is to be used in conjunction with International Statistical Classification of Diseases and Related Health Problems Tenth Revision (ICD-10) - Volumes 1, 2 and 3. (© Copyright World Health Organisation)

 This course will cover the following modules: